eBay Web Scraper Guide: Puppeteer, Playwright & Python Examples

 Let’s walk through the steps to get started.

-Step 1: Launching Puppeteer and Navigating to eBay
+Step 1: Launching Puppeteer and Navigating to eBay website

 To begin with, we use Puppeteer to open a browser in headless mode and navigate to eBay’s homepage.
 This step sets up the foundation for automating interactions with the website.